magneticio/vamp2setup/README.md

 kubectl get virtualservice vamp-tutorial-virtual-service -n vamp-tutorial
 ````

-You might have noticed that in the configuration, besides the Gateway you created, there's also another one, named mesh.
+It is also possible to add an additional gateway called mesh to the Virtual Service configuration.
-Adding this Gateway enables the Virtual Service to be exposed internally.
+Doing so enables the Virtual Service to be exposed internally, but mind the fact that it also requires you to provide a hostname, otherwise the Virtual Service creation will fail.

 ### Adding Routing Conditions